Bhairavi (Carnatic): Elaboration and related ragas

 Bhairavi is one of the most popular ragas on the concert stage, due to its very wide scope for improvisation.
 This raga can be elaborated to beautiful effect in all three sthayis, but shines particularly well in the upper madhya and thara sthayis.
 The nishada, an important jeeva swara, can be rendered with varying degrees of gamaka, depending on which daivatha is used.
 The weight of this raga and the lack of vakra sancharas make brighas and slower phrases equally appealing.
+Syama Sastri's kamakshi Swarajathi uses every note of the raga as the starting swaram (graha swaram).
 This characteristic also means that the raga is well-suited to thanam, kanakku, and sarvalaghu swaras.
 Bhairavi is also one of the most common ragas in which ragam-thanam-pallavi is rendered, due to the scope for elaboration.
-There is a near-infinite number of compositions in this raga, which can be sung at any time of day.
+There is a near-infinite number of compositions in this raga, which can be sung at any time of day but usually in the later hours of the day.
 Ragas which have similar murchanas and/or anya swara patterns to Bhairavi include Manji, Mukhari, and Huseni.

 Popular compositions

 Bhairavi has been decorated with numerous compositions by almost all composers.
-Viriboni varnam in ata talam by Pacchimiriam Adiyappa is commonly sung at the beginning of a concert and is very popular.
+Viriboni varnam in Ata talam by Pacchimiriam Adiyappa is commonly sung at the beginning of a concert and is very popular.
 Given below are a few very popular compositions among the 100s in this ragam.